AdrianPaulCarrieres/AdrianPaulCarrieres/README.md

 - My porfolio
 - An article about Phoenix 1.6 aimed at beginners

+## In the future...

+- A bit of cybersecurity would be nice
+- Some Rust (or Go? or both?)
+- Machine learning maybe

 ## Some stats because we all love stats

 [![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=adrianpaulcarrieres&layout=compact)](https://github.com/anuraghazra/github-readme-stats)